 UX Vs UI In Mobile App Development

 UX stands for User Experience.
 It deals with the user’s experiences when he/she deals with a particular app.
-They can have a different understanding of the features of different apps.
-Every user can interact with an app differently.
-The UX research studies speak about the overall user experience about a particular app.
-A UX designer’s work is to help the user get the best experience from an app.
-So, he/she develops the features according to the user demands.
-This adds value to the interaction if the user with the app.
+Every user will interact with an app differently.
+UX research studies speak about the overall user experience of a particular app.
+A UX designer’s job is to help the user get the best experience from an app by keeping in mind the basic considerations of a mobile UX design.

-The presentation can be enhanced by providing enticing background images, vivid colors and neat and popping buttons.
+The presentation can be enhanced by providing enticing background images, vivid colors, and neat and popping buttons.

 With this, UX design proceeds with determining the core features of the app.
 For a running app, this could be monitoring heart rate or tracking distance.
 The sitemap is constructed at this point, as is an initial prototype.

-UX Vs UI
+UX Vs UI – The Differences

 There is an objective difference between UI and UX.
 When we talk about UI, it’s about a tunnel vision.
 It is about user needs, expectations, interaction with the app and then the experience.
 It talks about different aspects that interest them and frustrates them.
-It generalized those features that motivate the user to return back to your app.
+It generalizes those features that motivate the user to return to your app.

-Without UI And UX
+What Would Happen Without UI And UX?